skyplane-project/skyplane/README.md

 $ pip install -e .
 ```

-### I use an M1 Mac!

-If you are using an M1 Macbook with the arm64 architecture, you will need to install Skyplane as follows:
+**Installation on M1 Mac** If you are using an M1 Mac with the arm64 architecture, you will need to install Skyplane as follows:
 ```
 $ GRPC_PYTHON_BUILD_SYSTEM_OPENSSL=1 GRPC_PYTHON_BUILD_SYSTEM_ZLIB=1 pip install skyplane-nightly
 ```